 How long should the Luteal Phase be?

-So, what causes a short Luteal Phase?
+What causes a short Luteal Phase?

 Progesterone is needed for building and preserving the uterine lining during the luteal phase and maintaining a pregnancy during the first trimester.
 If progesterone does not elevate enough after ovulation or if it drops too soon before your period, you may have a luteal phase defect (LPD).

 What are the main causes of low progesterone?

 - Low thyroid – if your thyroid is not producing adequate thyroid hormone, you will not make enough progesterone.
 The reason for this is that you need a certain amount of thyroid hormone to make pregnenolone (the mother hormone to progesterone) which then makes progesterone.
 Without proper thyroid hormone, progesterone production can suffer.
 This is why low thyroid (hypothyroid) is linked to heavier and more painful periods.

 - Anxiety and panic attacks – progesterone acts like a natural valium, in that it helps to keep us calm, so it makes sense that low progesterone may cause anxiety and even panic attacks in some women.

 - PMS – this is of course related to #2, but PMS includes over 100 different physical and emotional symptoms that are debilitating for millions of women each month.
 Read my in-depth post on causes and solutions for PMS.

 So, now that you are all in the know about low progesterone and short luteal phases, you probably want to know what to do about them!